josiahdavis/josiahdavis.github.io/_posts/2015-1-1-identifying-with-ufos.md

 ---
 layout: post
-title: What Can UFO Sightings Tell Us About Extra-Terrestrials?
+title: What Do We Know About Extra-Terrestrials?
 synopsis: In September 1993, 12 million people watched the premier of the cult television show, X-Files.
 It is likely that these numbers are low, as they only count human viewership.
+image: '/public/ufos.jpeg'
 ---

 *[Daniel Henebery](http://www.questionable-economics.com/what-do-we-know-about-aliens/) and I had a lot of fun writing this article together.
 We are especially grateful to the National UFO Reporting Center.
 We're skeptics, but we still appreciate the hard work that made this possible.*